Effective learning is accompanied by high dimensional and efficient representations of neural activity: Results

-We find that the response accuracy of participants at the end of the first day of training is significantly correlated with their separability dimension at the end of the last day of training (Pearson's correlation coefficient $r=0.56$, see Fig. \ref{fig:dim}a).
-To assess the statistical significance of this relation, we construct a null model by permuting the task (or object exemplar) labels of the neural responses uniformly at random, and then we calculate the separability dimension on these permuted data.
-Across subjects, we calculate the correlation between their response accuracy and the dimension of these null data in 1000 bootstrapped samples (gold bars in Fig. \ref{fig:dim}b).
-We see that the true task-relevant data falls significantly outside this distribution with non-parametric $p<0.001$.
-These findings suggest that participants who learn more quickly also display a larger task-relevant separability dimension of their representations, which allows for easier distinguishability between stimuli associated with different values.
-In a sensitivity analysis, we also examine the separability dimension of neural responses from the other days, but find that this correlation is the strongest with data from the final day (see Supplementary Information), suggesting that these higher dimensional responses emerge most clearly over time and the course of the experiment.
+We find that the response accuracy of participants at the end of the first day of training is significantly correlated with their separability dimension at the end of the last day of training (Pearson's correlation coefficient $r=0.56$, see Fig. \ref{fig:dim}b).
+One subject was excluded due to errors during data collection (see Methods).
+To assess the statistical significance of this relation, we construct a null model by permuting the object labels of the neural responses uniformly at random, and then we calculate the separability dimension on these permuted data.
+Across subjects, we calculate the correlation between their response accuracy and the dimension of these null data in 1000 bootstrapped samples (gold bars in Fig. \ref{fig:dim}c).
+We observe that the true task-based data fall significantly outside this distribution with non-parametric $p<0.001$.
+This finding suggests that participants who learn more quickly display a larger task-based separability dimension of their representations, which allows for easier distinguishability between stimuli associated with different values.
+While we chose to use behavioral data with the largest individual variance for the purposes of statistical rigor, we note that this result also survives multiple hypothesis testing for behavioral accuracy data from all four days.
+In a sensitivity analysis, we also examine the separability dimension of neural responses from the other days, but we find that this correlation is the strongest with data from the final day (see Supplementary Information), suggesting that these higher dimensional responses emerge most clearly over time and the course of the experiment.